Open Your Free Demat Account

 Enjoy low brokerage on delivery trades

-Artificial intelligence and machine learning are revolutionising stock trading, offering unprecedented opportunities for investors.
+Artificial intelligence and machine learning are increasingly influencing stock trading and market analysis through data-driven and automated processes.
 This written piece looks at the basics of AI and ML, their growth potential, and how they are redefining the world of finance.
 It highlights investment opportunities in AI-driven companies, the role of tech giants, and strategies for integrating AI into trading decisions.

-The main goal of AI is to make computers smart enough to think and figure things out.
+The main goal of AI is to enable computer systems to perform tasks such as pattern recognition, classification, and decision support.
 Machine learning (ML), which is a part of AI, is mostly to blame for this change.
 Instead of just doing what people tell them to do, it's about giving computers a lot of information so they can learn from it.

 It's like teaching a child the difference between a cat and a dog.
 You could try to explain it with rules like "pointy ears, whiskers, a tail," but you'd miss a lot.
 Or you could just give them 10,000 pictures of cats.
 They'll learn on their own.
 That's how machines learn.